-405. CHILD DEVELOPMENT.
+- 405. CHILD DEVELOPMENT.
 This course presents a study of children from eighteen months to four years of age.
 It is organized to relate physical growth to mental development.
 Two class periods each week will be supplemented with three hours of observation and participation in the nursery school.
 Each student will observe the group as a whole, and will make a thorough study of a particular child by keeping a daily record of his physical and mental development for the entire semester.
 Prerequisite: General Psychology.

-- 408. Behavior Problems.
-This course includes present theories of behavior of children from infancy to adolescence; a critical study of the physiological and psychological elements contributing to the maladjustment of the individual; case studies showing the underlying causes for emotional and behavior difficulties; identification, prognosis, and treatment for behavior problems.
+3 credits first semester. - 408.
+BEHAVIOR PROBLEMS.
+This course includes present theories of behavior of children from infancy to adolescence; a critcal study of the physiological and psychological elements contributing to the maladjustment of the individual; case studies showing the underlying causes for emotional and behavior difficulties; identification, prognosis, and treatment for behavior problems.
 Each student will work intensively on a special problem.
 Students will observe in the nursery school, public school, day nurseries, and clinics.
 Two class periods each week will be supplemented with three hours of observation and research.
 Prerequisite: Education 405.
 3 credits second semester. - 412.
 RESEARCH PROBLEMS IN CHILD DEVELOPMENT.
 This course is intended for advanced students who desire to pursue special investigation in the field of child development.
 Prerequisite: Concurrent registration in Education 408.
 3 credits second semester. - 453.
 ELEMENTARY STATISTICS.
 A study of the elements of statistical method with special reference to educational problems.
 3 credits first semester. - 454.
-Administration and Interpretation of Mental and Educational Tests.
+ADMINISTRATION AND INTERPRETATION OF MENTAL AND EDUCATIONAL TESTS.
 A study of the detailed problems of administration, and the use and interpretation of the group mental and educational tests.
 Prerequisite: Elementary Statistics.

-3 credits second semester. - 480.
-PSYCHOLOGY OF INDIVIDUAL DIFFERENCES.
+3 credits second semester.

+- 480. PSYCHOLOGY OF INDIVIDUAL DIFFERENCES.
 A study of the differences among individuals due to race, sex, age, intelligence, and other such factors.

-3 credits second semester. - 517.
-Advanced Educational Psychology; This study will deal with the following elements of educational psychology; physiological basis of learning, native equipment, habit formation, perception learning, feelings and emotions, associative learning, memory and imagination, the learning process and the application of the principles of learning to education.
+3 credits second semester. - 518.
+EXPERIMENTAL EDUCATIONAL PSYCHOLOGY.
+A series of psychological experiments pertaining to the learning process.
+3 credits second semester. - 519-520 (517).
+ADVANCED EDUCATIONAL PSYCHOLOCY.
+This study will deal with the following elements of educational psychology; physiological basis of learning, native equipment, habit formation, perception learning, feelings and emotions, associative learning, memory and imagination, the learning process and the application of the principles of learning to education.